intechstudio/grid-documentation/docs/guides/articles/automation/automation.md

 ---
-title: MIDI Automation - Elevate Your Production
+title: MIDI Automation - Elevate Your Synth
 slug: basic-setup
 description: "This article details a starting experience with Grid and Midi Automations"
 ---